deepslam/youtube-captions-scraper/README.md

-# Youtube Captions Scraper
+# Youtube Captions Scraper (with React Native support)

-Note: This is forked from [syzer/youtube-captions-scraper](https://github.com/syzer/youtube-captions-scraper), typescriptified and added a few other options
+Note: This is forked from [syzer/youtube-captions-scraper](https://github.com/syzer/youtube-captions-scraper) for adding support of React Native

 * Fetch Caption Tracks
 * Fetch Subtitles by language